-The following are the top legislative priorities for San Mateo County in the second year of the 2015-16 State Legislative Session:
+The following are the top legislative priorities for San Mateo County in the first second year of the 2015-16 State Legislative Session:

 LOCAL PROPERTY TAXES.
 The County will strongly oppose legislative actions that change the existing property tax allocation laws in order to redirect local Educational Revenue Augmentation Fund (ERAF) dollars to the state for payment of state program/service obligations.
-The County will vigorously seek reimbursement funding for past Triple Flip shortfalls, including funding true up amounts, until all revenues owed are paid in full.
+The County will vigorously seek reimbursement funding for past Triple Flip shortfalls, including funding true up amounts, until all revenues owed are paid in full. -until this funding mechanism ceases.